ErpNetDocs/tech/modules/applications/rental/index.md

 # Rental

-The **Rental** section is a comprehensive tool designed to manage the leasing process of rental assets efficiently.
+The **Rental** section is designed to oversee and control the leasing process of all ERP.net rental assets.

-Located in the **Applications** module, it is divided into various panels and sections, each serving a specific function to ensure effective management of leases, assets, and transactions.
+Located in the **Applications** module, it is divided into various panels, each serving a specific function to ensure effective management of documents, assets, and transactions.

-By providing a structured and detailed approach to asset management, the **Rental** module helps organizations optimize their rental operations and enhance their leasing processes.
+By providing a structured and detailed approach, **Rental** offers a comprehensive solution to all rental-related processes and operations.

 > [!NOTE]
 > Rental is referred to as **Lease-Out Management** in the ERP.net Desktop Client. <br><br>